Technically great, but the iO6 is nearly identical & a lot cheaper

 The iO7 is a very stylish looking electric brush that cleans the teeth well.

-It has some innovative features that can be beneficial for some, but for the vast majority, there are alternative models worth considering over the 7.
+It has some innovative features that can be beneficial for some.

-- A premium looking handle with a built-in display
+- Premium looking handle with a built-in display

 - Quieter than other Oral-B brushes